-The objective of this 12-month study was to evaluate the safety and efficacy of the BAUSCH & LOMB® PureVision® (balafilcon A) Visibility Tinted Contact Lenses worn on a 30-day continuous wear basis, compared to a conventional Control lens worn on a 7-day continuous wear basis.
+The objective of this 12-month study was to evaluate the safety and efficacy of the BAUSCH & LOMB® PureVision®(balafilcon A) Visibility Tinted contact lenses worn on a 30-day continuous wear basis, compared to a conventional Control lens worn on a 7-day continuous wear basis.
 A total of 1640 eyes (820 subjects) were enrolled into this study.
-Subjects were fitted with a PureVision Contact Lens on one eve while the contralateral eve was fitted with a Control lens.
-Subjects were instructed to replace the PureVision Contact Lens with a new lens every 30 days, and to wear the Control lens overnight for up to six consecutive nights per week.
-Eves had one night without lens wear after the scheduled removal.
+Subjects were fitted with a PureVision contact lens on one eye while the contralateral eye was fitted with a Control lens.
+Subjects were instructed to replace the PureVision contact lens with a new lens every 30 days, and to wear the Control lens overnight for up to six consecutive nights per week.
+Eyes had one night without lens wear after the scheduled removal.
 The Control lens was to be replaced with a new lens every 14 days.

 Six hundred ten (610) subjects completed the one-year study.
-Ten subjects discontinued in the daily wear adaptation period.
-182 subjects discontinued during the extended wear phase and 18 subjects were not dispensed lenses.
+Ten subjects discontinued in the daily wear adaptation period, 182 subjects discontinued during the extended wear phase and 18 subjects were not dispensed lenses.